-After arriving in Chicago, King Oliver continued to play for a few years with William Manual Johnson’s band.
+After arriving in Chicago, King Oliver played with William Manual Johnson’s band.
 But after a few years, he felt the need to spread his wings and created his own jazz band.
 In 1922, the King Oliver Creole Band officially formed.
 The band’s biggest performance that year was opening at Lincoln Gardens.
 By the summer, Oliver sent for Louis Armstrong to come play second cornet.
-Soon the band gained local popularity, which landed the band its opportunity to record in with Gennett Records in 1923.
+Soon the band gained local popularity, which landed the band its first opportunity to record with Gennett Records in 1923.

 The members of band were King Oliver (1st cornet), Louis Armstrong (2nd cornet), Honore Dutrey (trombone), Johnny Dodds (clarinet), Lilian Hardin (piano), Baby Dodds (drums), and Bill Johnson (bass).
 During the band’s first session with Gennett Records, nine of the group’s notable songs were recorded.
 Some of the songs recorded were “Dipper Mouth Blues”, “Just Gone”, “Canal Street Blues”, and “Snake Rag”.
 Once released, King Oliver’s Creole Jazz Band became known for their New Orleans sound and intertwining duets between Louis and Oliver.
-New Orleans Jazz had officially hit Chicago and the audiences didn’t know what hit them!
+New Orleans Jazz had officially come to Chicago and the audience didn’t know what had hit them!

-As the King Oliver Creole Jazz Band grew in popularity so did the popularity one band member, Louis Armstrong.
-Audiences were enamored with his talent, eventually Louis began to form his own reputation apart from the group.
-Louis’ popularity became a point of contingent between him and Oliver causing problems among the band.
+As the King Oliver Creole Jazz Band grew in popularity so did the popularity of one band member, Louis Armstrong.
+Audiences were enamored with his talent, so naturally Louis began to form his own reputation apart from the group.
+Louis’ popularity became a point of contingence between him and Oliver, causing major problems among the band.
 To make matters worst, the band also was falling on some financial problems.
 So in late 1923, the King Oliver Creole Jazz Band officially disbanded.
 Although, the life of the band was short, King Oliver’s ensemble left a huge impact.
 King Oliver and the band expanded jazz music out of New Orleans while also creating their own original sound.
-Due to work of King Oliver jazz was transform and the world has come to know the great talent of Louis Armstrong.
+Due to work of King Oliver, jazz was transformed and the world has come to know the great talent of Louis Armstrong.